Bayt-al-Hikmah/Front_End/Lecture_01/Lecture1.md

 CSS controls the visual presentation of HTML elements by managing their layout, colors, fonts, and responsive behavior, essentially determining how content appears to users.
 It works by applying style rules to HTML elements, enabling developers to create visually appealing and well-structured designs that adapt to different screen sizes and devices
 #### JavaScript
 JavaScript brings web pages to life by adding interactivity, logic, and dynamic behavior that transforms static content into engaging experiences.
 This versatile programming language enables developers to implement features like smooth animations that enhance visual appeal, real-time form validation that improves user input accuracy, and dynamic content updates that refresh information without requiring page reloads.
-### Slient-Side
+### Server-Side
-**Server-side** refers to all operations that occur on remote servers when processing requests from client devices (like smartphones, tablets, or computers).
+Server-side refers to all operations that occur on remote servers when processing requests from client devices (like smartphones, tablets, or computers).
 This includes handling data storage, business logic, authentication, and other backend processes before sending responses back to the client.
 Unlike client-side operations that run in browsers, server-side execution happens entirely on web servers, ensuring secure and efficient data management.
-The development of the server side is known as **back-end development**, and it primarily relies on the following core components:
+The development of the server side is known as back-end development, and it primarily relies on the following core components:
 #### Server (Hardware/Software)
 Servers provide the computing power and infrastructure needed to process client requests, manage databases, and host applications.
 They handle high workloads through optimized hardware (multi-core processors, SSDs) and software (web servers like Apache, Nginx).
 #### Backend Programming Languages